 What does it mean to be prepared for class?
 Lecturers have an easier time answering this question because the standard for a good lecture, while difﬁcult to achieve, is easy to identify.
 Preparing a section, or any class, in which you want students to act on, think about, scrutinize, or practice using material requires a different form of preparation.
 The most obvious and important difference is that class can truly succeed only if everyone—not just you—is prepared.
 You therefore need to focus your preparation around the preparation and the learning of your students.

 You may find that the section you are teaching is “optional.”
 In our experience, the more you treat this section as a real (required) section — following the advice below — the more your students will take your section seriously.

 Where to Start: A Five-Stage Game Plan for Sections

 In general, being prepared for class has less to do with how much or how little time you spend preparing, and more to do with how well and how wisely you use that time.
 In this way, preparing for class is a lot like writing a paper or preparing to take an exam.
 That little analogy may or may not be reassuring.

 So what do you actually do to prepare?
-Alas, there’s no simple way, nor any “best” way, to prepare for class.
+There’s no simple way, nor any “best” way, to prepare for class.
 What TFs do in preparation for section varies signiﬁcantly among disciplines, courses, TFs, and sections.
 The best sections are those in which the point of the section is made clear, and this ties in with the pre-semester preparation discussed above.
 Once you’ve talked with your faculty member about the role section is going to play in the course and thought about how you envision your sections operating within that framework, you can think about what each individual section is meant to accomplish:

 - Are you introducing students to a speciﬁc controversy?